Korean, Edit

 Figure 14.
 Principle of Xenium

-Nanostring - CosMx
+Nanostring - CosMx: ISH-based.

-○ Small amount of probe + branch chain hybridization
+○ Small amount of probe + Branch chain hybridization

 image